First Published: 16th of January, 2016 by Patrick Carpen.Last updated: August 8, 2023 at 14:06 pm

 Georgetown is the capital city of Guyana, and it is also the country’s only city.
 The city of Georgetown is located in Administrative Region No. 4.
-Founded by the British in 1781, the city of Georgetown is home to Guyana’s chief port: Port Georgetown which lies on the Atlantic Ocean at the mouth of the Demerara River.
+Originally founded by the Dutch and called Stabroek, the British changed the name to Georgetown in 1781.
+The city of Georgetown is home to Guyana’s chief port: Port Georgetown which lies on the Atlantic Ocean at the mouth of the Demerara River.

 The population of Georgetown is approximately 350,000 and comprises of the East Indian, Chinese, Portuguese, African, Indigenous, whites (smallest group), and mixed races.
 Economic activities in Georgetown include manufacturing, retail outlets, shipping and transportation industries, hotels, restaurants, and night clubs.
+Since 2015, with the discovery of sweet light crude off the coasts of the Atlantic, oil and gas has been a growing economic activity in Georgetown.
 A large fraction of the population of Georgetown are employed by the government.

 This article was reprinted in the Guyana, South America Monthly Magazine June 2022 Edition.